-If Code E is used to indicate that the student is a wardyouth in care of the court, a copy of the court order is required and may be submitted at the time the student is added to FACTS.
+If Fund Code E is used to indicate that the student is a Youth in Care of the court, a copy of the court order is required and may be submitted to ISBE at the time the student is added in I-Star.
 If the court order indicates continued parent responsibility, the district of parent residence is responsible for tuition costs.